MarkBovee/My-CrewAI/.github/instructions/default.instructions.md

 ### 3. Tasks (Implementation Plan)
 - Break the plan into concrete coding tasks.
 - Map each task directly to the expected outcome.
-- Use the vscode tasks option for github copilot if available to show the breakdown and progress.
+- Use the tools for the IDE to display the tasks and progress if possible.

 ### 4. Implement (Code / Logic)
 - Write full working code with no placeholders.